leukaemiamedtech/hias-core/Documentation/Installation/Installation.md

 **Shell Script**  [Admin.sh](../../Scripts/Installation/Shell/Admin.sh "Admin.sh")

 ### Finalize Server Settings
-Now you need to finalize your server settings, to do this you need your server URL, IE: https://www.YourDomain.com, and your [Google Recaptcha](https://www.google.com/recaptcha "Google Recaptcha") site/secret keys.
+Now you need to finalize your server settings, to do this you need your server URL, IE: https://www.YourDomain.com, you will need to register free [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key "Google Maps") and [Google Recaptcha](https://www.google.com/recaptcha "Google Recaptcha") site/secret keys, and you will need to provide your default latitude and longitude settings.
+The latitude and longitude settings will be used for the default coordinates for Google Maps in HIAS, they must be correct.

 ```
-php Scripts/Installation/PHP/Finalize.php YourServerURL RecaptchaSiteKey RecaptchaSecretKey
+php Scripts/Installation/PHP/Finalize.php YourServerURL RecaptchaSiteKey RecaptchaSecretKey GMapsKey DefaultLatitude DefaultLongitude
 ```

 **Shell Script**  [Finalize.sh](../../Scripts/Installation/Shell/Finalize.sh "Finalize.sh")